Seyi007/HNG-crud-api/README.md

 - UPDATE: Modifying details of an existing person => `/api/user_id`
 - DELETE: Removing a person => `/api/user_id`

+## Prerequisites
+Before you clone, ensure to follow these steps:
+- Python 3.10.12: Install the latest python version as some dependecies will only run with the latest python version.

+- Virtual environment: Setup virtaul environment.
+To do so, see: [Virtualenv Wrapper](https://virtualenvwrapper.readthedocs.io/en/latest/)
+- Flask: Enter command: `pip install Flask` to install the latest version of flask

 ## Run App
 To run app:
 - Clone repo: `git clone https://github.com/Seyi007/HNG-crud-api.git`